The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Modular operads, triples and twisting

 \subsection{Twisted modular operads}

-The idea is to get new notions of operads by twisting the triple $\T$.
-In order to do this one alters the definition of $F$ by using $\O(\Gamma)\otimes \D(\Gamma)$ and then again takes the colimit.
+The idea will be to get new notions of operad-like structures by twisting the triple $\T$.
+Let us first recall how this is done when $\T$ is the triple encoding modular operads, following\cite{GK}.
+In order to do this one first defines